KingstonRainsworthCS/OSU-CS527-Kingston/README.md

 The two longest code word must have the same length

-The two longest code word must differ only in the least significant bits
+The two longest code word must differ only in the least significant bits Encoding at the source before sending

+### Day 4 notes

+#### Source coding cont.

+Given coding scheme C, the following property exists:
+Non-singular
+xi != xj => C(xi) != C(xj)

+Extension:
+C(xi xj) = C(xi)C(xj)

+Uniquely decodable code: the extension must also be non-singular

+Prefix code:
+One code word cannot be prefix of another one

+Instantaneous:
+Can be decode immediately without waiting for the whole string

+#### Kraft's inequality
+Given list of character D = {0,1,2,..D-1}
+sum from i=1 to n of 1/D^li <= 1

+Use to test if given codes is prefix codes

+given character x1 -> xi with probability p1 -> pi encode to length l1 -> li
+Sum from i=1 to n of Pi * li >= H(X) (entropy of probabilty of characters) Average length of code must always be greater than entropy
+#### Shannon - Fano encoding

+X        Y        Z         characters
+P1       P2       P3        probabilities
+log1/P1  log1/P2  log1/p3   length